 Claims by Contractor’s Staff

-Any claim made by any person arising out of employment or alleged employment with Contractor (including, but not limited to, claims of discrimination, harassment, or retaliation against Contractor, its officers, or its agents) are the sole responsibility of Contractor and are not the responsibility of the Consortium or State.
+Any claim made by any person arising out of employment or alleged employment with Contractor (including, but not limited to, claims of discrimination, harassment, or retaliation against Contractor, its officers, or its agents) are the sole responsibility of Contractor and are not the responsibility of the Consortium, the Counties, or the State.
 Contractor will indemnify and hold the Consortium, the Counties, and State, as well as their officer, employees, and agents, harmless from any and all such claims asserted against the Consortium, the Counties, or State.
 Any person who alleges a claim arising out of employment or alleged employment with Contractor will not be entitled to any compensation, rights, or benefits from the Consortium.

 Subcontractors.

 Contractor may, with prior written permission from the Consortium, enter into subcontracts with third parties for the performance of any part of Contractor’s duties and obligations under this Agreement.
 Any such approval may be rescinded by the Consortium in its reasonable discretion if the Subcontractor’s performance is materially deficient or noncompliant or if any conduct by Subcontractors utilized by Contractor violates any provision of this Agreement and such violation is not cured after written notice as set forth in Sections 11.4.
 Contractor is responsible and liable for the proper performance of, and the quality of any work performed by, any and all of its Subcontractors.
 In addition, Contractor’s use of any Subcontractor shall not affect the full and complete applicability and enforceability of any and all warranties provided by Contractor pursuant to this Agreement.
 In no event shall the existence of a subcontract operate to release or reduce the liability of Contractor to the Consortium for any breach in the performance of Contractor’s duties.
 All subcontracts will be made in writing and copies provided to the Consortium.
 The Consortium has the right to refuse reimbursement for obligations incurred under any subcontract that does not comply with the terms and conditions of this Agreement.
-Consortium is committed to diversity, equity, and inclusion in contracting and Contractor is strongly encouraged to subcontract with Minority and Women Business Enterprises (“MWBEs”) and Disabled Veteran Business Enterprises (“DVBEs”).
-For each subcontract Contractor submits to the Consortium for approval, if the proposed Subcontractor is not a MWBE or DVBE, Contractor must provide a description of its efforts to solicit MWBEs or DVBEs to provide the Deliverables, or perform the Services, covered by the proposed subcontract.

 Accounting Requirements.